Falendrac/reversi/README.md

 Currently is the first "jet" of my algorithm for the reversi.

-1. Create an bi-dimenssionnal array of character.
+1. Create an bi-dimenssionnal array of characters.

 2. Initializing the array for : The first line have 'A' to 'H' characters ; The first column have "1" to "8" characters ; The rest of the array have space character, except D-4, D-5, E-4 and E-5 positions where we have the firsts pieces of the game.